 •Would cooking it in the crockpot be a mistake?

 •I get horrible headaches from wine, could I leave the wine out?
 Fuck it.
-Do the wine, take an asprin, girl please.
+Do the wine, take an aspirin, girl, please.

 •Am I crazy for thinking I can make this taste good?

-Doing makeup applications, teaching a class or running your business is the exact same way.
+Doing makeup applications, teaching a class, or running your business is the exact same.
 You have a unique set of skills you bring to make every “dish” unique.
 No one has what you have and you don't have what they have.
 The sooner you realize that, the sooner you stop competing and start thriving to build the business you want!

 I did a webinar a couple of years ago on Discovering Your Bridal Persona.
 I've been doing this “technique” for years in my studio and I taught many of you about finding your ideal client.